dijasila/GPAW/doc/install.rst

 .. note::

-    We also have tar-file and Git tags for older stable versions of GPAW.
+    We also have Git tags for older stable versions of GPAW.
     See the :ref:`releasenotes` for which tags are available.
 Also the dates of older releases can be found there.